 MATH170, COMP101* 160*, BSNS101 104 105 106

-* These courses are required for BAppSc (GIS).
+* These courses are also required for BAppSc (GIS).

-One of the primary restrictions into the BSurv degree, is the School’s ability to cater adequately for the SURV298 Introductory Field Course.
-To gain an exemption from the SURV298 field course and hence not be subject to the competitive restriction - the following rules apply:
+One of the primary restrictions into the BSurv degree is the SURV298 Introductory Field Course.
+To gain an exemption from the SURV298 field course and hence not be subject to the competitive arena - the following rules apply:

-- Students who have completed the two-year National Diploma in Surveying through Unitec/Infratrain, or have an international Surveying degree, or who have been employed in the industry for many years (and have passed the normal first year programme) - and have at least two years of specific surveying work experience, must submit a portfolio of work experience for assessment, in order that an exemption for SURV298 be given.
+- Students who have completed the two year National Diploma in Surveying through Unitec/Infratrain/polytechnics, or have an international Surveying degree, and have at least two years of specific surveying work experience (and passed the normal first year programme), must submit a portfolio of work experience for assessment, in order that an exemption for SURV298 be given.
 Prospective students in this category must contact the School of Surveying for further information.

 Have a look at the map below to see where your qualifications might take you.